Primordial Gravitational Waves from Phase Transitions during Reheating: Gravitational Waves from Phase Transitions during Reheating

-obtained from the PT and the cosmological parameters defined in Table~\ref{tab:benchmark}.
+Figure~\ref{fig:GWspec_cosmo} presents the GW spectra sourced from the sound waves, determined from the PT and the cosmological parameters defined in Table~\ref{tab:benchmark}.
 The left panel corresponds to a strong first-order PT with $g_X = 1.3$, while the right panel corresponds to a weak first-order PT with $g_X = 0.8$.
 We have also taken $\lambda = 0.05$ and $\mu = 10~\Trh$.
 For these two cases, we report the value of the ratio $v_c/T_c$, which is a proxy for the PT strength.
-Four cosmological scenarios were used: $(\omega,\,\ \xi) = (1/3,\, 1)$ which is equivalent to the case with a high reheating temperature, $(1/3,\, 1/4)$ corresponding to the case of a relativistic inflaton decaying into bosons, $(0,\, 3/8)$ EMD, and $(1,\, 1)$ kination.
+Four cosmological scenarios were used: $(\omega,\,\ \xi) = (1/3,\, 1)$ which is equivalent to the case with a high reheating temperature, $(1/3,\, 3/4)$ corresponding to the case of a relativistic inflaton decaying into fermions, $(0,\, 3/8)$ EMD, and $(1,\, 1)$ kination.
 For each point, the values of $T_*$, $\alpha_*$ and $\beta/H_*$ are reported in Table~\ref{tab:benchmark} and used to obtain the spectra.
-In Fig.~\ref{fig:GWspec_cosmo} we also present with red-shaded areas the sensitivity curves of several proposed GW detectors, including the Laser Interferometer Space Antenna (LISA)~\cite{LISA:2017pwj}, the Cosmic Explorer (CE)~\cite{Reitze:2019iox}, the Big Bang Observer (BBO)~\cite{Crowder:2005nr, Corbin:2005ny, Harry:2006fi}, and the International Pulsar Timing Array (IPTA)~\cite{Antoniadis:2022pcn, IPTA:2023ero}.
+In Fig.~\ref{fig:GWspec_cosmo} we also present with red-shaded areas the power-law integrated sensitivity (PLIS) curves of several proposed GW detectors, including the Laser Interferometer Space Antenna (LISA)~\cite{LISA:2017pwj}, the Cosmic Explorer (CE)~\cite{Reitze:2019iox}, the Big Bang Observer (BBO)~\cite{Crowder:2005nr, Corbin:2005ny, Harry:2006fi}, $\mu$ARES~\cite{Sesana:2019vho} and the International Pulsar Timing Array (IPTA)~\cite{Antoniadis:2022pcn, IPTA:2023ero}.
 Furthermore, the energy stored in GWs behaves similarly to dark radiation, contributing to the effective number of neutrino species, $N_\text{eff}$.
-We show with horizontal red dashed lines the projections from COrE~\cite{COrE:2011bfs} and Euclid~\cite{EUCLID:2011zbd}, $\Delta N_\text{eff} \lesssim 0.013$ at the $2\sigma$ level.
-Finally, we include a limit of $\Delta N_\text{eff} \lesssim 3 \times 10^{-6}$, reported in Ref.~\cite{Ben-Dayan:2019gll}, based on a hypothetical cosmic-variance-limited (CVL) CMB polarization experiment.
+We therefore include a limit of $\Delta N_\text{eff} \lesssim 3 \times 10^{-6}$, reported in Ref.~\cite{Ben-Dayan:2019gll}, based on a hypothetical cosmic-variance-limited (CVL) CMB polarization experiment for completeness.

-Compared to the standard case with high temperature reheating (thick solid black lines), we observe in Fig.~\ref{fig:GWspec_cosmo} that despite having longer PTs (smaller $\beta/H_*$) in the EMD (black dotted lines), the redshift factor results in a general suppression of the amplitude.
-The radiation-dominated scenario (black dashed lines) does not receive any enhancement or suppression from redshifting $(\omega =1/3)$, and is purely enhanced by the nature of the PT in a different background.
-The spectrum is also shifted to higher frequencies.
-In particular, the GW spectrum arising from a PT occurring during kination (black dashed-dotted lines) is purely enhanced by the redshift factor, leading to a peak amplitude comparable to or greater than that of the radiation-dominated scenario, also at frequencies higher than those of the case with a high reheating temperature; cf. Appendix~\ref{app:details}.